ravikulkarni/blinkypi/README.md

 ## Running the blinkypi code

 Use the command below to start the blinkypi

 ```
+cd blinkypi
-node blinkyserver.js
+node blinkypiserver.js
 ```